 There’s no doubt Corgis are very smart, but they’re equally as stubborn.
 Corgis are smart and they know it, which may explain why they develop their own thoughts and ideas.
 And sometimes, they’re a little too persistent with their own ideas.

-The key to dealing with this is to be consistent in obedience training.
+The key to dealing with this is to be consistent and firm in obedience training.
 You’ll need a lot of patience, but it’s absolutely necessary.
-Without proper training, they’ll take advantage of you when they can.
+Without it, they’ll “take advantage” of you whenever they can.

 Does Owning a Smart Corgi Matter?

-All in all, Corgis are smart.
+There’s no denying, Corgis are smart.
 Sometimes, they’re a little too smart for their own good.
-But does owning a smart dog breed matter?
-Many owners make the argument that they prefer a dog that’s not too intelligent.
-It’s just easier dealing with a less intelligent dog breed.
+But does owning a smart dog matter?
+Many owners make the argument that they prefer a less intelligent dog.
+It’s just easier.

 However, it’s not always a great idea picking a dog breed based on how intelligent they are.
 All dogs will be “smart” enough to give you what you need.
 Instead, it’s better to see if the breed’s temperament and personality matches yours.

 Both the Cardigan and Pembroke Welsh Corgis are affectionate, loyal and alert dogs.
-Because they’re herding dogs, they have a ton of energy that needs to be dealt with.
-Failure to provide them with daily exercise can lead to some destructive behavior with these dogs.
+In the home, they can be as sweet as any dog.
+But because they’re herding dogs, they have a ton of energy that needs to be dealt with.

-If after all this, you still want a Corgi – go for it!
-They’re great companion dogs and some of the best dogs in the world.
+If you read all this and still want a Corgi – go for it!
+We have a Pembroke Welsh Corgi and we have no regrets at all!
+They’re great companion dogs and one of the best dog breeds in the world.

 Do you own a Pembroke or Cardigan Welsh Corgi?
 Let us know what you think about your Corgi’s intelligence.
 Leave a comment in the section below!